Make variables objects

 I am pasting this anonymous proposal here in original full length, before I rewrite it to a more concise form in that wiki page.

-Updated by matz (Yukihiro Matsumoto) almost 7 years ago
+Updated by matz (Yukihiro Matsumoto) about 7 years ago

 - Status changed from Open to Feedback